Sleighs/Movie-Reception-Neural-Network/README.markdown

-# Movie Reception Neural Network with Synaptic Js
+# Neural Network with Synaptic Js

 ### Summary

-Determine a movie's general critical reception based on the movie's Rotten Tomatoes (RT) critic score, RT audience score and imdb score.
+This neural network determine's an adjusted rating for box office movie critical reception based on the movie's Rotten Tomatoes (RT) critic score, RT audience score and Imdb score.

+First the network is set as

+> const { Layer, Network } = window.synaptic;

+Then the layers are defined.
+There is an input layer, 1 hidden layer and an output layer.

-Currently, the algorithm adds the result to the scores' average.
+Currently, the  the equation t adds the result to the scores' average.
 ### *Customize the adjusted score equation to tweak the algorithm*.

 Try at https://sleighs.github.io/Movie-Reception-Neural-Network/